GamGam1/ExpenseTracker/README.md

 * **Validation**
   * id: unique and non null
   * username: cannot be empty
-  * amount: cannot be empty and must be nonnegative
+  * amount: cannot be empty and must be non-negative
   * month: cannot be empty and follows MMMM-yyyy format, i.e April-2025
-  * category: no constaints, if input doesn't specify a category will default to "no category" and no window path characters
+  * category: no constraints, if input doesn't specify a category will default to "no category" and no window path characters
-  * expenseName: Non Null and no window path characters
+  * expenseName: Non-Null and no window path characters

 The `UpdateExpense` class, helps with data transferring when it comes to updating an expense
 | Name         | Type    | Description          |